How to Remove Negative Content From Google Search Results

 Google used to respond to high-volume spam tactics, but it’s gotten smarter.

-In order to effectively suppress negative search results, it is essential to build relevant web properties, populate them with first-class content, and employ search engine optimization.
+To effectively suppress negative search results, it is essential to build relevant web properties, populate them with first-class content, and employ search engine optimization.

 It’s also important to refresh the content.
 Keeping your content fresh and up-to-date is a big indicator of the quality of a web page; as are social indicators such as Facebook likes, tweets, and so on.
 Therefore, the execution of a good online reputation strategy must incorporate all these points.